wesleycym/NFT-Fantasy-Football/README.md

 > NFT Fantasy football is based off the **NFL Season** (weeks 1-18), not the **Fantasy Football Season** (weeks 1-17).

-Freshly minted NFTs pull a random week, from each of the 11 categories.
+Freshly minted NFTs pull a random week from each of the 11 categories.
 Leading to ~ **34 trillion unique, weekly combinations per player**.

 NFT fantasy football bases its scoring off the standard PPR format.
 When points are calculated, each player is given a corresponding rank based on the resembled performance.